Downs and South West Queensland Law Association

-Downs & South Western Qld Law Association
+Downs & South West Qld Law Association

 The Downs & South West Queensland Law Association was originally established in its present form in 1937.
 In fact, the Association is a little piece of history all on its own, as it is the oldest Law Association of Queensland.
 The Association is said to have been established in the late 19th Century; however, fell off the radar in the early 20th Century.
 Eventually, the Association was restarted in 1937 and has remained in operation since that time.